Qassem Soleimani's Enduring Legacy Across The Middle East

 His legacy in part is the Shiite crescent of Iranian influence extending from Iran through Syria to Lebanon.
 When it appeared Syrian President Bashar al-Assad might be driven from power in the civil war, Soleimani committed Iran and Hezbollah to the fight.
 Some reports credit him with convincing Russian President Vladimir Putin to intervene as well.
 Assad's survival ensures Iran maintains a land bridge to its Hezbollah allies in Lebanon.

-Speaking to Israeli Army Radio today, the former deputy director of the Israeli intelligence agency Mossad, Ram Ben Barak, said the death of Soleimani, who had "a very creative brain...is a blow to the Quds Force."
+The former deputy director of the Israeli intelligence agency Mossad, Ram Ben Barak, said the death of Soleimani, who had "a very creative brain...is a blow to the Quds Force."

-"There was almost no terror attack in the last 20 years that didn't have Qassem Soleimani's fingerprints on it," said Ben Barak.
+"There was almost no terror attack in the last 20 years that didn't have Qassem Soleimani's fingerprints on it," said Ben Barak, speaking today to Israeli Army Radio.
 "The [Iranian] entrenchment in Syria, arming [the Lebanese Shiite militia] Hezbollah, the [Hezbollah] precision-guided missile project, contacts with Islamic Jihad in Gaza.

-There was almost nothing that happened that Soleimani wasn't involved in actively.
+"There was almost nothing that happened that Soleimani wasn't involved in actively.
 He initiated, pushed and checked it was done."